reisblucas/neural.fy/README.md

 05/11/2022
 ### Fixed bugs:
-- Shuffler working as it be, not persistent between songs yet;
+- Shuffler working as it be, not persistent between songs yet.

+### Critical Hotfix:
 - Shuffle now is persistent between albums.
 ___